Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

     - Alice / Bob read x1 / x2, y for current batch as plaintext.
     - Use Bob's pk to encrypt x1 -> hx1, and the ciphertext hx1 is stored in Alice.
       Use Alice's pk to encrypt x2 -> hx2, and the ciphertext hx2 is stored in Bob.
-    - Bob infeed y into Secret Sharing <y>
+    - Bob infeed y into Molecule Sharing <y>
     - Alice locally computes partial predictions hp1 = hx1 * hw1 in homomorphic encryption,
       Bob locally computes partial predictions hp2 = hx2 * hw2 in homomorphic encryption.
     - Convert homomorphic encrypted predictions to secret sharing by H2S operations: H2S(hp1) -> <p1> , H2S(hp2) -> <p2>